Statistical properties of worm algorithms for two dimensional frustrated Ising models: Results

-Thus, the worms constructed by these algorithms can be said to constitute a particular realization of fractional Brownian motion, with a nontrivial subdiffusive dynamical exponent $z>2$ that is universally determined by the power-law spin correlations of the equilibrium problem.
-A particular feature of this realization of fractional brownian motion is the fact that there is a long-time steady state characterised by the Gibbs distribution for a particle in a logarithmic central potential whose strength is universally determined in terms of the equilibrium defect anti-defect correlation exponent.
+Thus, the worms constructed by these algorithms constitute a particular realization of fractional Brownian motion with a nontrivial subdiffusive dynamical exponent $z>2$ that is universally determined by the power-law spin correlations of the equilibrium problem.
+A particular feature of this realization of fractional Brownian motion is the fact that this process has a long-time steady state characterised by the Gibbs distribution for a particle in a logarithmic central potential whose strength is universally determined in terms of the equilibrium defect anti-defect correlation exponent.

-By way of comparison with a more well-known example of worm constructions, we also studied the return time distribution of the worm algorithm for the fully-packed dimer model,\cite{Sandvik_Moessner} on the three-dimensional cubic lattice.
-In this case, the worm creates a monomer-antimonomer pair, and propagates the antimonomer through the lattice until it recombines with the monomer at the starting site.
-The monomer-antimonomer correlator on the cubic lattice is controlled by the emergent Coulomb interaction between the monomer and antimonomer.
-Since this is a power-law potential rather than a logarithmic potential, the effective dimension $d'$ in this case is equal to the spatial dimension: $d'=d=3$.
-If the dynamical exponent were to take on the usual Markovian random walk value of $z=2$, the return time statistics would be expected to be identical to that of the usual random walk in three dimensions.\cite{Bray}

-Fig.~\ref{histvisited_l72_dimers} displays a power-law fit for the large $\tau_r$ behavior of $P(\tau_r)$ in this case.
-The best-fit value $\theta=0.48 \pm0.03$ agrees within errors with the exact value of $1/2$ predicted by Eq.~\ref{Theta} for $d'=3$ and $z=2$.
-This value of $\theta$ is also consistent with the results for the worm length distributions in Ref.~\cite{Jaubert_Haque_Moessner} for a worm algorithm on the pyrochlore lattice.
-Thus, in this case, the worm length distributions suggest that correlations between the spatial increments of the random walk renormalize to zero in the long-time limit, yielding a conventional value of $z=2$ for the dynamical exponent.